kriptonhaz/WordSmith/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The BePhrase icon will appear in your Chrome toolbar
+5. The WordSmith icon will appear in your Chrome toolbar

 ## Usage

+### Method 1: Popup Balloon (Recommended)

+1. Go to any website and type or find text in an input field, textarea, or chat box.
+2. Select the text you want to rephrase.
+3. A balloon popup will appear near your selection.
+4. Select your desired tone.
+5. Click "Smithen" to get the result.
+6. Click "Accept" to replace the text directly (or copy to clipboard on platforms like Discord).

+### Method 2: Extension Toolbar

 1. Click the WordSmith icon in your Chrome toolbar
 2. Enter the text you want to rephrase